RN-D: Discretized Categorical Actors for On-Policy Reinforcement Learning: Conclusion

 We revisited actor design for on-policy reinforcement learning in continuous control and showed that policy parameterization and architecture provide a strong, underexplored lever for improving PPO-style training.
 Our approach replaces the standard diagonal-Gaussian actor with a discretized categorical policy over action bins and pairs it with a regularized actor network, while keeping the critic and the underlying on-policy objective fixed.
 Across locomotion benchmarks and ManiSkill (state- and vision-based) tasks, this simple actor-side change consistently improves final performance, accelerates convergence, and yields more stable learning.

 Several directions appear promising.
-First, it is natural to extend our findings beyond PPO and evaluate discretized categorical actors with other on-policy algorithms.
-Second, while this work isolates actor-side effects by holding the critic fixed, understanding actor--critic interactions remains an important direction.
-Finally, we envision applying the approach to more complex embodied settings, including long-horizon manipulation, contact-rich control, and multi-object tasks, to better characterize its benefits and limitations in challenging real-world regimes.
+First, future work can further extend our study beyond PPO by evaluating discretized categorical actors under a broader set of on-policy algorithms.
+Second, while this work isolates actor-side effects by keeping the critic fixed, understanding actor--critic interactions remains an important direction.
+Jointly scaling or regularizing both the actor and critic may reveal more symmetric design principles for stable on-policy optimization.
+Finally, we envision applying this approach to more complex embodied settings, including long-horizon manipulation, contact-rich control, and multi-object tasks, to better characterize its benefits and limitations in challenging real-world regimes.